 US Air Force Flight Test

 AeroNavData assisted the US Air Force in the C-17 Flight test at Edwards Air Force Base (KEDW).
 The flight test required AeroNavData to design a number of custom procedures that could provide navigation data in a tab-delimited format that matches DAFIF Edition 8.1.
 Our provided navigation procedure design also incorporated aircraft maneuvering speeds, bank angle, and the capabilities of the aircraft’s upgraded Flight Management System (FMS).
 The navigation file was also useable by Jacobs Engineering, the team responsible for creating the Nav Images used by the C-17.

-The purpose of the flight tests are to assess for certification of the C-17’s ability to successfully fly these ARINC Path terminators, using the aircraft’s upgraded FMS.
+The purpose of the flight tests is to assess for certification of the C-17’s ability to successfully fly these ARINC Path terminators, using the aircraft’s upgraded FMS.